-You’ll use your benefits under Part B for preventive care, surgeries, doctor visits, lab tests, x-rays, durable medical equipment, and more.
+You’ll use your benefits under Medicare Part B for preventive care, surgeries, doctor visits, lab tests, x-rays, durable medical equipment, and more.

 This year, the Part B deductible is $233, and you only have to pay that once annually.
 (Whew!)
 Once you’ve met your deductible, Part B provides 80/20 cost-sharing.
 Medicare pays for 80% of the covered service, and you pay the remaining 20%.
-You may have to pay an additional 15% in Part B excess charges if you see a doctor or other provider who does not accept Medicare assignment.
+You may have to pay an additional 15% in Part B excess charges if you see a doctor or other provider who does not accept Medicare assignments.
 The good news is this is pretty rare since about 96% of all healthcare professionals accept Medicare.

 The standard Part B premium is currently $170.10.
 The majority of the population pays this amount, but if you have earned a high income in the past, you might be subject to IRMAA, the Income Related Monthly Adjustment Amount.